 One of the arguments the alcohol-serving establishment - the defendant in your dram shop personal injury or wrongful death case - will try to make is that the customer who was over-served, and who caused the drunk-driving accident, was so far from the establishment at the time of that accident that you cannot pin his or her intoxication on that establishment.

 For example, say a man becomes intoxicated in a Houston bar.
 The man lives in San Antonio, which is more than three hours west of Houston.
-Somehow he makes it nearly all the way home before he hits another vehicle with his car and severely injures the driver.
+Somehow he makes it nearly all the way home before he hits another vehicle with his car and severely injures its driver.
 While the bar in Houston was the one that over-served the man, it will argue it did not contribute to his accident because he was more than 150 miles away when the accident took place.
 The establishment would argue that the man could have easily stopped someplace else along his route to consume alcohol.
 He could have stopped at a convenience store or another bar, and those establishments should be held liable instead.

 For instance, if the defendant argues the way we illustrated in the above San Antonio example, we would search for witnesses who observed the intoxicated driver driving recklessly at points between Houston and San Antonio.
 Additionally, we could have the ECM (Engine Control Module) of the intoxicated driver's car examined, which, in some cases, can prove that the car was running for an extended amount of time, thereby showing that the intoxicated driver did not stop elsewhere to consume alcohol.

-Another source of evidence to refute Proximity Defenses are cell phones.
+Another source of evidence that can be used to refute Proximity Defenses are cell phones.
 It may be unsettling to think about, but people generally use their cell phones more when they drink, even when they are driving while intoxicated.
 In many instances, it is possible to construct an accurate timeline by combining records of the texts, calls, and social media posts made by an intoxicated driver after they have left a bar or restaurant.

 In many dram shop cases, a blood sample was taken from the drunk driver in order to determine their level of intoxication.
-Since alcohol metabolizes at a constant rate, it is possible to determine based upon the amount of alcohol consumed at the bar, the time that elapsed between the last drink, and the drunk driver’s BAC at the time their blood was taken, the likelihood that they consumed alcohol after leaving the bar.
+Since alcohol metabolizes at a constant rate, it is possible to determine, based upon the amount of alcohol consumed at the bar, the time that elapsed between the last drink, and the drunk driver's BAC at the time their blood was taken, the likelihood that they consumed alcohol after leaving the bar.

 Another hour passes before authorities draw the man's blood.
 Based upon that scenario, we would expect the drunk driver's BAC to be .14 (minus .015 for each hour since the last drink, in this case 3 hours), or almost twice the legal limit.
 If the driver's BAC turns out to be a .14, it would indicate that he did not consume alcohol after leaving the bar.
 If it was significantly higher than that, then it means the driver most likely drank somewhere else after leaving the bar.

 At Grossman Law Offices, we have litigated dram shop cases for the last 25 years.
 We have the skill and investigatory acumen required to make sure you have the evidence you will need to convince the court of the liability of the alcohol-serving establishment.
-In that time, Grossman Law Offices has helped literally hundreds of injured Texans recover compensation for injuries that have resulted because of a bar’s unlawful alcohol service.
+In that time, Grossman Law Offices has helped literally hundreds of injured Texans recover compensation for injuries and deaths that have resulted because of a bar's unlawful alcohol service.